cyberark/PipeViewer/README.md

 We built the project and uploaded it so you can find it in the releases.
 One problem is that the binary will trigger alerts from Windows Defender because it uses the NtObjerManager package which is flagged as virus.
 Note that James Forshaw talked about it [here](https://youtu.be/At-SWQyp-DY?t=1652).
-We can't change it because we are depend on third party DLL.
+We can't change it because we depend on third party DLL.

 ## Features
 * A detailed overview of named pipes.